Powermatic Cigarette Machine: What You Need to Know FESSONLINE Guide

 What Tobacco Works Best in a Powermatic Machine?

-Powermatic machines work best with a medium-cut or fine-cut loose tobacco that is not too moist and not too dry.
-Tobacco that is too wet will clump inside the chamber and cause jams.
-Tobacco that is too dry will pack unevenly and produce a cigarette that burns fast with a harsh draw.
+Powermatic machines perform best with medium-cut or fine-cut loose tobacco that is not too moist and not too dry.
+Tobacco that is too wet clumps in the chamber and causes jams.
+Tobacco that is too dry packs unevenly and produces a harsh, fast-burning cigarette.

 • If it crumbles instantly, let it sit in an open container for five minutes to rehydrate slightly